LexiGlow/lexiglow-backend/scripts/README.md

 2025-11-01 12:12:55,960 - __main__ - INFO - Created 5 triggers
 2025-11-01 12:12:55,961 - __main__ - INFO - ✅ Database created successfully
 ```

+### create_test_sqlite_db.sql

+This SQL file defines the complete schema for the SQLite database, including table definitions, indexes, and triggers.
+It is used by `create_sqlite_db.py` to set up the database structure.

 ### seed_sqlite_db.py